Mobile app development with Parse

 What is Parse exactly?

-Parse serve is an open source version of Parse backend and is meant to be mounted on a app using Node.js web framework called Express.
+Parse server is an open source version of Parse backend and is meant to be mounted on a app using Node.js web framework called Express.
 It uses MongoDB directly as a place to store data.

 MongoDB is cross platform solution.
 It is noSQL, document oriented, schema less database that is praised for it scallity and flexibility with powerful queries tools and performance as main objective.